 The causes of fibroid tumors are still unknown, although ongoing research points to some probable risk factors, such as:

 Dr. Bolotin recommends an MRI, ultrasound, hysterosalpingogram (HSG) or other tests.
 While determining a diagnosis, he wants to get a better picture of the muscular growths in your uterus.
 Only after reaching a diagnosis does he recommend fibroid tumor removal or other, less invasive forms of treatment.

 Fibroid cancer occurs when cancer cells form in the muscles of your uterus.
 While doctors haven’t yet conclusively defined the causes of fibroid tumors, fibroid cancers often occur because of x-rays exposure, radiation treatment or complications from breast cancer treatment.
 Some symptoms of uterine fibroids are like those of fibroid cancer, while others are unique.
 Symptoms of fibroid cancer include:

-Treatment for fibroid tumors depend on your age, the severity of your symptoms, the stage of the cancer, the number and size of the fibroids, previous fibroids treatments, your general health and other factors.
+Treatment for fibroid tumors depends on your age, the severity of your symptoms, the stage of cancer, the number and size of the fibroids, previous fibroids treatments, your general health, and other factors.
 Treatment options include:

 Fibroid tumors affect your life and your ability to conceive.
 Contact the Astra Fibroid Treatment Specialists in Brooklyn and Bronx for an early diagnosis if you show any symptoms.
 Get personalized treatment based on the latest medical research and technology for a better quality of life, cancer-free.Dr.
 George Bolotin has either authored or reviewed and approved this content.